Congo Bongo

 The player takes the role of a red-nosed safari explorer attempting to catch an ape named Bongo who set fire to the explorer's tent.
 The goal in each of the four screens is to move from the lower left corner to the location of the ape on the right or upper right.
 He must climb ledges, jump over water and gaps in the terrain, and avoid animal attackers.

 Gameplay

-Congo Bongo has similar elements and gameplay to Nintendo's Donkey Kong from 1981, with the isometric perspective from Sega's Zaxxon released in Japan in late 1981.
+Congo Bongo has similar elements and gameplay to Nintendo's Donkey Kong (1981), with the isometric perspective from Sega's Zaxxon (1981).
 Both Congo Bongo and Donkey Kong involve primates who throw objects at the player from a vantage point atop a structure.
 Both games involve a large-nosed protagonist whose only ability is to jump.
-Both games have four different, single-screen stages The goal of the first stage in both games is to climb to the top.
+Both games have four different, single-screen stages.
+The goal of the first stage in both games is to climb to the top.
 Even the graphics of the bonus timer are similar to Donkey Kong's.